🌐Double Materiality in Brightest

 If the topic is material:

-Scope: select the scope for which this topic affects your organization; how widespread is the impact.
+3. Geographic or Operational Boundary: select the geographic or operational scope or boundary of the material impact(s), risk(s) or opportunities.
 For example, does it affect your company at a regional scale, company-wide, or asset level etc.

 How to create a new material topic